|1 bedroom apartments :||608|

 These are usually in expat areas like Bangsar and Damansara Heights and they are built specifically for western expats.
 In the high-end serviced apartments in Kuala Lumpur, the properties offer the renter luxurious facilities such as a gym, pool and sauna, all in included in the price.
 As they are serviced, cleaning and laundry services are also included in the rental package, so it’s perfect for those people with extra income who have no time or desire for domestic chores.

-Rooms for Rent in Kuala Lumpur
+Types of Accommodations in Kuala Lumpur

 Those looking for cheaper accommodation options should consider looking for rooms for rent in Kuala Lumpur as this is a great way to move to a new city without paying for an entire apartment alone.
 Kuala Lumpur’s rent is some of the most expensive in South-East Asia, especially in popular, central neighborhoods.
 Higher priced areas such as central Kuala Lumpur and Bangsar could now be affordable in the form of a single or double room whereas an entire apartment would cost a lot more.

 Bills and utility charges would also be split between the property which is a handy way to save money.
 A Kuala Lumpur sublet is a great way to save cash and useful way to meet a wide range of people living and contributing to the local economy.
 If you are moving to the city without any contacts and in need to network, then renting a room in Kuala Lumpur is a great way to meet new people.

 Kuala Lumpur has many different universities, the main and most respected being the University of Kuala Lumpur, University of Malaya Student accommodation in Kuala Lumpur varies depending on your budget for rent.
 International students with more money to spend on rent can easily find private student apartments in central Kuala lumpur than is often serviced and furnished property, so there is not need to move furniture to a different country!